Flying Scholarships for the disabled

 If the scholarship scheme attracts enough interest Helping Wings will offer further awards in the future so we are hoping to receive lots of applications for this first award.

 Applicants should be over 16 years of age and able to complete the flying course during 2013.
-Application forms can be downloaded by clicking on this link or collected from the Jersey Aero Club.
+Application forms can be downloaded on our Flying Awards page or collected from the Jersey Aero Club.

 Notes for editors:

 Since 2008 over 180 disadvantaged or disabled children and young people have enjoyed a passenger flight around Jersey in a light aircraft with volunteer pilots as part of annual Helping Wings days organised by the charity.
 We are planning two more Helping Wings days in 2013 to continue this activity.Back to news